|

 date of inspection.

-LIMITED REPORT An inspection report limited
+An inspection report limited

 to a specific portion(s) of a structure shall be